semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Projects

 A project is the way Semaphore 2.0 organizes, stores and processes GitHub repositories.
-As a result each Semaphore 2.0 project has a one-to-one relationship with a GitHub repository.
+As a result each Semaphore 2.0 project has an one-to-one relationship with a GitHub repository.

 However, the same GitHub repository can be assigned to multiple Semaphore 2.0